asifdotpy/open-talent-local-ai/README.md

 - No cloud telemetry or external API calls.
 - Local logs and caches under `~/OpenTalent/` with optional purge/export.
 - Automated security checks documented in [SECURITY_AND_CODE_QUALITY_CHECKLIST.md](SECURITY_AND_CODE_QUALITY_CHECKLIST.md) and [SECURITY_QUICK_START.md](SECURITY_QUICK_START.md).

-## Contact / support

-- Issues and discussions: use the GitHub repo once created (private for now).
-- Branding note: unrelated to the HR firm "Open Talent" on LinkedIn; this project focuses on an offline AI interview desktop app.